TheThingSystem/steward/nodewiki/Developer/01_Devices.md

 * _updated_ - a timestamp

+#### Measurement Properties

+Certain properties are termed _measurement properties_ in that model a physical characteristic that:

+* is measured in a particular set of units (e.g., 'celsius');

+* that may be related to the [SI](http://en.wikipedia.org/wiki/International_System_of_Units) system; and,

+* and often expressed using a symbol (e.g., 'C').

+If you wish for a measurement property to be automatically archived, then examine the file

+    steward/devices/device-sensor.js

+to see which measurement properties are currently defined in the _measures_ object, e.g.,

+    var measures = { temperature: { symbol: 'C', units: 'celsius', type: 'derivedSI' }
+                     ...
+                   };

+Add to this object as appropriate.
+The valid values for the _type_ field are:

+* _baseSI_ - one of the seven [SI base units](http://en.wikipedia.org/wiki/SI_base_unit);

+* _derivedSI_ - formed by the juxtaposition of [two or more base units](http://en.wikipedia.org/wiki/SI_derived_unit);

+* _derivedUnits_ - a unit derived not derived from the SI, but [frequently used in conjunction with the SI](http://en.wikipedia.org/wiki/Non-SI_units_mentioned_in_the_SI); and,

+* _contextDependentUnits_ - anything else.

 Now let's look at the twelve categories of devices.
 __(There's nothing _magical_ about this number, and it will probably drop to ten.)__